|Baton Rouge School of Court Reporting|

 Mrs. Vornkahl has attained Certified Reporting Instructor (CRI) credentials and been published in CaseLines, a teaching publication of the National Court Reporters Association (NCRA).
 She is a Certified Program Evaluator (CPE) and is also qualified to grade certification skills testing for the NCRA.

-Mrs. Vornkahl manages all aspects of the school, with special teaching emphasis on certification preparation and supervision of the voicewriting programs.
+Mrs. Vornkahl manages all aspects of the school, with special teaching emphasis on certification preparation and employment skills.

 She has a Bachelor of Science degree in Office Administration from Louisiana State University (1979).
 She is married to Mark Vornkahl, a computer systems consultant, and has two grown children.